AI in College Admissions Research: 4 Major Studies

 We're tracking a few specific research questions and will revise this post as new findings come in:

 - A real-world iterative-prompting detection study.
-Specifically: an audit of essays produced through realistic student-LLM workflows (drafting, regenerating, hand-editing) versus one-shot generation.
+Essays produced through realistic student-LLM workflows (drafting, regenerating, hand-editing) versus one-shot generation.
 The detection ceiling almost certainly drops.

 - A multi-institution replication of Paper 2.
 The SES-gap-widening finding needs to be tested on at least one liberal-arts college and one large public university before it can be claimed as a general pattern.

 - Graduate-program data.
-AMCAS, CASPA, LSAT-feeder personal statements, and SOP corpora have all been studied informally, but no large peer-reviewed paper exists.
-When one does, it goes in this section.
+AMCAS, CASPA, and SOP corpora have not been studied at this scale.

 - Frontier-model retesting.
 Paper 1's findings on GPT-4o and Claude 3.5 Sonnet should be re-run on the 2026 generation of models.
 Lexical fingerprints may have shifted.